-The key team of players were Alfred P. Sloan Jr. (financier and CEO); Larry P. Fisher (Fisher Body family, financier and visionary); Bill S. Knudsen (GM President and ace engineer); and Harley J. Earl (GM's initial designated head of design, i.e., who went on to became Detroit's top dog engineer).
+The key team of players were Larry P. Fisher (Fisher Body family, financier and visionary); Alfred P. Sloan Jr. (financier and GM's CEO who lived in NY); Bill S. Knudsen (GM President and ace engineer); and Harley J. Earl (an outside maverick engineer brought in and became the first designated head of design at a major business corporation).
 Together they produced a loyal, dynamic creative alliance.

 It's critical to share new insight on how this captivating business team worked together, for what they achieved goes way beyond being a Detroit auto making story taking place in the heartland of America.

 It's certainly controversial that the public, the auto journalistic community and especially most of the top execs behind today's global automotive scene are unaware of the most seminal facts surrounding this compelling story and its main character: the birth of the modern car.